 If you are retiring in 5years, it wouldn’t be wise to invest in the stock market because of its volatility.

-You will not be able to maximize your investment potential if you are 23y/o saving in a time deposit if it is to be used for retirement.
+You will not maximize your investment potential if you are 23y/o saving in a time deposit if it is to be used for retirement.

-For short-term, less than 1year, you should invest in low risk, low return products like bond funds, money market funds, and time deposits.
+For the short term, less than one year, you should invest in low-risk, low-return products like bond funds, money market funds, and time deposits.
 This will preserve your investment capital.

 For the medium term, 1year to 5years, the best investment vehicle is the balanced fund.
 Since it is a moderate risk, your capital will be invested in low-risk (bonds) and high risk (stocks).

 For long-term investing, more than 5years.
 The best investment is in equity funds like the stock market.
-The high risk will be normalized by the time component.
-The longer the time you are in invested, the safer the stock market gets.
+The time component will normalize the high risk.
+The longer the time you are invested, the safer the stock market gets.
 (I think I will write a new post for that.)

 It is human nature to dream and dream big.
 But dreams will always be dreams unless we take action.